 (Note: This is a review for the director’s cut of The House that Jack Built.
-Unfortunately, only the the R-rated theatrical cut is currently available in the United States.
+Unfortunately, only the R-rated theatrical cut is currently available in the United States.
 The theatrical version has been shortened by roughly five minutes due to violent content.)

 Watching Lars von Trier’s latest provocation, The House that Jack Built, my mind kept drawing comparisons between the filmmaker and another divisive artist: Kanye West.
 Both are mired in self-inflicted controversy, occasionally problematic and seek attention at every turn.
 They also create art that’s difficult to ignore.
 Basically, they’re complete tools with immense talent.